noties/Tumbleweed/README.md

     this.killAll()

     /*return */Timeline.createSequence()
-            // `then` extension method to push configured timeline
+            // `then` extension method to push nested configured timeline
             // `0.75F` is the default duration for tweens without duration specified .then(Timeline.createParallel(0.75F)) {
                 // `with` extension method to configure tweens for a single target